Bunkit18/The-Anime-Quiz-Javascript-Milestone-Project-2/README.md

 * ### GitHub Pages

-    The TieBible project was deployed to GitHub Pages using the following steps:
+    The Anime Quiz project was deployed to GitHub Pages using the following steps:

     1. Log in to GitHub and locate the GitHub Repository
     2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.